 Don’t let the thought of pumas roaming the forests of Torres del Paine put you off trekking there.

 The fact is, these magnificent creatures are extremely shy and actively avoid humans.
-Seeing a puma is incredibly rare.
+Encountering a puma is incredibly rare.
 Spotting one near camp as we did is apparently almost unheard of.

-However, it’s important to be across what to do and how to act if you do encounter a puma; you’ll find advice on this in the guide that you receive when you register for your Torres del Paine trek.
+However, it’s important to be across what to do and how to act if you do come across a puma.
+You’ll find advice on this in the guide that you receive when you check in for your Torres del Paine trek.

 The valley walk is flat at first but soon begins to climb, and continues to serve up steady inclines followed by some steep descents into the Grey refuge and camping area.